 KidTripster Tip: Take the free town shuttle from the visitors center into Springdale.

 When to go & getting there?

 In the summer, temperatures often exceed 100°F. Zion can also experience monsoon-like rains from mid-July into September, increasing the risk of flash flooding.
-If you can hold off until fall, you’ll enjoy cooler, drier conditions, and fewer crowds.
-You’ll also be able to view the autumn colors that dress the cottonwoods and big tooth maples along the Virgin River.
+If you can hold off until fall, you’ll enjoy cooler conditions and fewer crowds.
+You’ll also be able to view the autumn colors that dress the cottonwoods and Big Tooth maples along the Virgin River.

 Headed to Bryce Canyon National Park?
 Click here.
 Or maybe the north rim of the Grand Canyon?
 Click here.

 Editor Shellie Bailey-Shah travels to national parks with her husband and two sons.
 She’s logged thousands of miles behind the wheel of the family’s RV.